lkubb/salt-pihole-formula/docs/README.rst

 manages the pihole configuration file, adlists, blacklists, custom CNAME and DNS config, groups, whitelists, then starts the pihole-FTL service.
-Also manages the lighttpd server regarding TLS configuration.

 ``pihole.package``